Up to 10% of people with diphtheria die from complications.2

-The main symptom is a grey/white membrane (coating) in the throat which can lead to difficulty in breathing or swallowing.1,4 It can also cause fever, sore throat, nausea, headache and swollen glands in the neck.1
+The main symptom is a grey/white membrane (coating) in the throat which can lead to difficulty in breathing or swallowing.1,4 It can also cause fever, sore throat and swollen glands in the neck.1

 You can take the following precautions to help reduce your risk of infection:

 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

 - Wash your hands frequently, either with soap and water or alcohol-based sanitisers5